tytydraco/yessleep/out/My_Friends_and_I_Found_an_Abandoned_Oil_Rig_Part_4Finale.md

 “The loop is destabilizing!
 You have to get in here NOW!
 There’s no more time!”

-I turned back Maria and attempting to rouse her from the floor.
+I turned back Maria and attempted to rouse her from the floor.
 Her skin was cold to the touch, and as I felt for a pulse, I could discern a weak, unsteady heartbeat.

 “Maria please, please wake up.
 We have to go, we have to go now, please!”